OpenDendro/dplR-workshop/docs/03-crn.md

 ## Chronology Uncertainty
 Typically we calculate a chronology by taking the average of each year from the ring-width indices.
 And that is typically the biweight robust mean.
-The function `chron` like pretty many of the functions in `dplR` are relatively simple chunks of code that are used for convenience.
+The function `chron` like  many of the functions in `dplR` are relatively simple chunks of code that are used for convenience.
 We can make our own chronology and get the mean plus two standard errors of the yearly growth quite simply.
 It's important for new users of `dplR` not to get stuck with just the available functions and to roll your own code.

 ```r